Skip to main content

 Security Considerations

-• Monitor access logs for unusual activity
+• Monitor access logs for unusual patterns

 Troubleshooting

-Connection Failed
+Connection failed

-1. Verify your tunnel is running and accessible
+1. Verify your tunnel / domain is reachable: curl -I https://<MCP_PUBLIC_URL>/mcp

-2. Check Mirobody Health logs for errors
+2. Check Mirobody logs for tool-loading errors at startup